Kara Hahn named Nebraska School Counselor of the Year

-In the fall, Hahn was s named the Elementary School Counselor of the year for the Nebraska School Counselor Association.
-Along with a plaque and a $200 stipend, that award allowed her to be entered as a candidate for the 2023 overall Nebraska School counselor of the year.
+In the fall, Hahn was named the Elementary School Counselor of the year for the Nebraska School Counselor Association.
+Along with a plaque and a $200 stipend, that award allowed her to be entered as a candidate for the 2023 overall Nebraska School Counselor of the Year.

 North Platte Public Schools Superintendent Todd Rhodes said Hahn is an invaluable North Platte Public Schools team member.